Seek Returns logo

 Min

-ETR’s P/E Ratio of 25.92 is in the upper quartile for the Regulated Electric industry.
-This high valuation relative to peers suggests potential overvaluation risk and places significant pressure on the company to deliver exceptional future growth.
+A P/E Ratio of 23.65 places ETR in the upper quartile for the Electric Utilities industry.
+This high valuation relative to peers suggests the market holds elevated expectations for the company’s future growth.

-ES vs. ETR: A comparison of their P/E Ratio against the Regulated Electric industry benchmark.
+ES vs. ETR: A comparison of their Price-to-Earnings Ratio (TTM) against the Electric Utilities industry benchmark.

 ES